The virtual flyping theorem: Links and spanning surfaces in thickened surfaces

-\begin{obs}[c.f.
-Proposition 4.10 of \cite{flyping}] Let $V$ be an apparent plumbing cap for $B$, $D\to D'$ the flype move corresponding to $V$, $B'$ and $W'$ the checkerboard surfaces from $D'$, and $B''$ the surface obtained by re-plumbing $B$ along $V$.
-Then $B'$ and $B''$ are isotopic, as are $W'$ and $W$. \footnote{An analogous statement holds for apparent plumbing caps for $W$.} \end{obs}
+Let $D\subset \Sigma$ be a locally {prime}, cellular alternating link diagram with checkerboard surfaces $B,W$.
+Say that a plumbing cap $V$ for $B$ is a {\bf flyping cap} if $V$ appears as in Figure \ref{Fi:FlypeCap}, left-center.
+There is then a corresponding flype move as shown in Figures \ref{Fi:FlypeCap} and \ref{Fi:flypereplumb}.
+Namely, denoting the shadow of $V$ by $U$, the flype move proceeds along an annular neighborhood of a circle $\gamma\subset \Sigma$ comprised of the arc $V\cap W$ together with an arc in $U\cup\nu L$.
+(The resulting link diagram might be equivalent to $D$.)
+More formally:

-Thus, any flype move on a diagram $D$ isotopes one checkerboard surface of $D$ and replumbs the other.
-Moreover, when $D$ is weakly prime and fully alternating, these are effectively the {\it only} possible replumbing moves for its checkerboard surfaces:
+\begin{prop}[c.f.
+Proposition 2.37 of \cite{flyping}] Let $V$ be an flyping cap for $B$, $D\to D'$ the flype move corresponding to $V$, $B'$ and $W'$ the checkerboard surfaces from $D'$, and $B''$ the surface obtained by re-plumbing $B$ along $V$.
+Then $B'$ and $B''$ are isotopic, as are $W'$ and $W$.
+Hence, $D'$ is equivalent to the diagram determined by $B'',W$ via Theorem \ref{T:DBW}. \footnote{An analogous statement holds for flyping caps for $W$.} \end{prop}